FreedomGovernment/FreedomCoC/.github/code_of_conduct.md

-# Freedom Government Code of Conduct
+# Freedom Code of Conduct

 ## Our Pledge